easyquery/DotNetSamples/README.md

 ## Sample database
-Most of these sample projects include some sample database.
+Most of these demo projects works with some sample database.
 That database is created and initialized automatically at the first start.
 It may take some time (about 1-2 minutes) - so, please don't worry.
 Next time the app will be up and ready in a few seconds after launch.

 The sample database is created in your SQL Express LocalDB instance by default.
 To change that you can modify the connection string in `appsettings.json` file in the project's folder.